The Provost Council consists of the Provost, Vice Provost, Deans, and Unit Directors, as well as Faculty Senate representatives.

-- The Center for the Advancement of Faculty Excellence assists the university in realizing its vision and full potential as an intentional learning organization by supporting faculty and staff, individually and collectively, to continue their rigorous and relevant ongoing development in coordination with the university’s core values and strategic initiatives.
+- The Center for Teaching and Learning assists the university in realizing its vision and full potential as an intentional learning organization by supporting faculty and staff, individually and collectively, to continue their rigorous and relevant ongoing development in coordination with the university’s core values and strategic initiatives.

 - The Elvin and Betty Wilson Library: serving both the La Verne campus and all regional campuses with its book and periodical collection and its virtual library, allowing students access to electronic databases with over four million full text articles.

 - Division of Student Affairs: providing programs and services to support all students in achieving their academic goals and to strengthen the traditional-age students’ personal development through co-curricular experiences.
 Departments serving our students include: Career Services, Commencement, Health Center, Services for Students with Disabilities, International and Study Abroad, Judicial Affairs, Leadership Education and Development, Office of Multicultural Services, Dining Services, Student Housing and Residential Education, and the Office of Student Life: Associated Students at the University of La Verne (ASULV), Campus Activities Board (CAB), Clubs and Organizations, Greek Life, New Student Orientation.

 - Athletics: offering a full range of Division III intercollegiate sports for undergraduate students.